 If you do not make the pass mark, but get pool marks, you can still submit your application in the Skills Matching Database.
-Your application personal, academic and professional details will be held in this database up to 2 years.
+Your application personal, academic, and professional details will be held in this database for up to 2 years.
 Potential Australian employers monitor the Skills Matching Database and could select your application for sponsorship from this database if they find your profile suitable.

 Question: I am a good sportsman.
 Can I apply under a separate category?

 If you have a Distinguished Talent and you have an exceptional or outstanding record of achievement in the arts, a sport, or any other field, you may be able to apply under this subclass.
 Find out more about this visa here.

 Certain types of visas do not permit you to work in Australia.
 Some visas restrict the number of hours you can work per week.

 If you want to work in Australia, it is important that you apply for the correct visa type.

 If you would like to know more about working in Australia, please contact us by e-mail, mail or telephone.